Role and Purpose of the Student Council

 Every September, representatives from First to Sixth Classes are elected by secret ballot and take a seat on the Council for the duration of that academic year.
 The elected pupils are required to be active participants in the Council, to attend meetings regularly, participate in activities and be a role model for other students.
 All Student Council members wear specially designed badges for easy identification.

 Members meet once a montht, at lunchtime, in the School’s Board Room.
-Council Meetings are facilitated by Mr. Hogan and Ms Browne).
+Council Meetings are facilitated by Mr. Meade and Ms Browne).
 Prior to these meetings, the Student Council representatives collect ideas and suggestions from all classes, for the agenda.
 These items are then discussed, brought to Staff Meetings and sometimes to the Parents’ Association Meetings, for further deliberation.
 As well as bringing matters to the Council for discussion, the members are required to report the outcome of meetings to the other classes.

 The Council has an important role to play in the organisation of: